thepirat000/Audit.NET/src/Audit.DynamicProxy/README.md

 - **MethodFilter**: A function that takes a `MethodInfo` and returns a boolean indicating whether the method should be taken into account for the logging.
 Use this setting to have fine grained control over the methods that should be audited.
 By default all methods are included.
 - **AuditDataProvider**: Allows to set a specific audit data provider for this instance.
 By default the globally configured data provider is used.
 See [Audit.NET configuration](https://github.com/thepirat000/Audit.NET#data-provider) section for more information.

-## AuditIgnore attribute
+## AuditIgnore Attribute

-You can ignore specific members from the audit, by decorating them with the `AuditIgnore` attribute.
+You can bypass specific members from the audit, by decorating them with the `AuditIgnore` attribute.
 For example:

 ```c#
 public class MyRepository : IMyRepository